 #3: Didn't pay off your trade-in.
-If you still owe money on your trade-in, the typical practice is that the dealer will pay it off and add that payment figure to the price of your purchase.
+If you still owe money on your trade-in, the typical practice is that they will pay it off and add that payment figure to the price of your purchase.
 The scam happens months later, when you receive notices that you haven't paid off your old loan and you now owe more money.
-You have no recourse, because the contract is in your name until the dealer pays it off.
+You have no recourse, because the contract is in your name until they pay it off.
 To avoid this scam, you have two options.
 The first is to wait unitl it is paid off.
 Then you can trade it in without worrying about the bills haunting you later.
-The second option is to force the dealer to add a clause, in writing, that they will pay off your trade-in within ten days or the contract is void.
+The second option is to force them to add a clause, in writing, that they will pay off your trade-in within ten days or the contract is void.
 This way you have a legal fallback if they fail to pay.

 #4: Straw loan signing.
 This is a type of bait and switch scheme.
-You're told your credit score is too low to qualify for a good loan, and so you need a co-signer.
+You're told your credit score is too low to qualify for a good rate, and so you need a co-signer.
 The co-signer is mixed up in the paperwork and, somehow, ends up as the listed primary recipient.
-Suddenly, the dealership makes a mistake and you aren't even on the contract any more.
+Suddenly, there is a "mistake" and you aren't even on the contract any more.
 To avoid this scam, avoid co-signing altogether.
 If you don't have good enough credit to secure financing, you should probably not be looking for a new car.

 #5: Your lender always bounces checks.
 This is most common with online lenders and credit unions.
 The dealership will say that this particular group always bounces checks, and that they don't accept them any more.
-Instead, you have to finance through the dealership.
+Instead, you have to finance at the lot.
 Of course, you'll get a high interest rate.
 To avoid this scam, walk away.
 Your lender is trustworthy -- if they weren't, they wouldn't still be in business.
-You're under no obligation to finance through the dealership.
+You're under no obligation to finance with any particular source.

 #7: Excessive charges and fees.
 This isn't technically a scam, because there is nothing illegal about it.
 It is simply a high fee that you don't need to pay.
-Many dealerships will add a line on their contract about some kind of preparation or initiation charge.
-This is the fee the dealership charges for preparing it -- putting in fluids, removing plastic from the seats and vacuuming -- which doesn't take them very long.
-It is also a fee that is paid by the manufacturer, so why is the dealer charging you?
-To avoid this scam, simply demand that the dealer credit you for the amount.
-They may claim they can't remove the fee because it is permanently printed on their contract, but they can easily add a credit for the same amount to cancel it out.
+Many will add a line on their contract about some kind of preparation or initiation charge.
+This is the fee they charge for preparing it -- putting in fluids, removing plastic from the seats and vacuuming -- which doesn't take them very long.
+It is also a fee that is paid by the manufacturer, so why are you being charged?
+To avoid this scam, simply demand they credit you for the amount.
+They may claim they can't remove the fee because it is permanently printed on their contract, but they can easily add a credit elsewhere for the same amount to cancel it out.

 #8: No matter the cost, we'll pay off your old loan.
-You trade in a vehicle you still own ten thousand on, and the dealer pays it off when you buy a new one.
+If you still own ten thousand on a trade in, and they pay it off when you buy a new one, it is still you who is doing the paying.
 Of course, you still have to pay off the ten thousand.
 Why?
 They add the ten thousand to the cost of your current loan.
-The trick is, they stretch the price out.
+The trick is, they stretch the term out.
 Maybe you were paying $300 a month, but with this trade-in, you're only paying $250 a month.
-Seems like a deal, right?
+Seems reasonable, right?
 The catch is now you're paying $250 a month for 36 more months than you would be before.
 To avoid this scam, pay off your trade-in before you trade it in.
 This is a similar scam to #3 and can be avoided the same way.

 #9: Sold as is.
-It might have been in a wreck, and the dealer might be lying about it.
+It might have been in a wreck, and they might be lying about it.
 They might not even know it was in a wreck.
 Federal law mandates that the buyers guide have the line "As in, no warranty" on it when this is the case.
-“As is” means that the dealership is not liable in any way for any repairs on the vehicle.
+“As is” means that they are not liable in any way for any repairs.
 You might be buying something that will fall apart the instant you drive it off the lot.
 To avoid this scam, never, ever buy as is.
 Just don't do it.
 You will never get a good deal.
 If they were confident in quality & reliability, they wouldn't push this sort of contract.

 Hybrid is the general term many people use for anything that runs on a fuel other than gasoline.
 As such, it is a large category with plenty of information.
 Combine that with the aggressive competition and anti-hybrid campaigns in the early days, plenty of misinformation is available as well.
-This section should help clear up some of the common misconceptions about hybrid vehicles.
-Firstly, there are two main types of hybrid vehicles: gas-electric hybrids and true electric vehicles.
+This section should help clear up some of the common misconceptions about hybrids.
+Firstly, there are two main types of hybrid vehicles: gas-electric hybrids and true electric vehicles (EVs).

 True electric cars are a relative rarity compared with hybrids.
-These vehicles are powered completely by electricity, the same kind you get when you plug a television or a computer into the wall.
-Electric vehicles plug into the wall to charge, or at public charging stations that are slowly being built around the world.
+They are powered completely by electricity, the same kind you get when you plug a television or a computer into the wall.
+EVs plug into the wall to charge, or at public charging stations that are slowly being built around the world.

-Some electric cars are gasoline cars that have been converted.
+Some EVs are gasoline models that have been converted.
 Others are designed from the ground up to be electric.
 Thare are virtually silent when running & much quieter then older automobiles.
 When you consider that gasoline fuels a constant series of small explosions, this should come as no surprise.

-One common complaint is the range of an electric vehicle.
-It can only run as long as it has power, and because the vehicle is entirely electric it doesn't have a gasoline-powered engine recharging the batteries.
+One common complaint is driving range.
+It can only run as long as it has power, and because it is entirely electric it doesn't have a gasoline-powered engine recharging the batteries.
 Once the power runs dry, the engine shuts down and you need to charge it if you want to move again.
 Technology is always improving in this regard, however, and the problem has been mitigated in recent years.
-The average person drives around forty miles in a day, and the typical electric vehicle can travel at least eighty on a single full charge.
-As long as the vehicle is charged each night, there should be no issues with distance and charge.
+The average person drives around forty miles in a day, and the typical EV can travel at least eighty on a single full charge.
+As long as it is charged each night, there should be no issues with distance and charge.

 Another common complaint for both hybrids and true electrics is that the green benefits are minor.
 The thought is that while it is not producing emissions, the power required to charge it comes from coal burning or another dirty fuel source, which minimizes the benefit.
 While this is true, the emissions from a single tank of gas far outweigh the emissions caused by the power of a single charge.

 Batteries cause other concerns.
-The batteries themselves are expensive, but most electric vehicles have battery warranties or leases.
+The batteries themselves are expensive, but most EVs have battery warranties or leases.
 They are also highly recyclable.
 The impact on the environment is incredibly minimal.

-Hybrids, those vehicles with both a gasoline engine and an electric motor, offer the best of both worlds when it comes to power production.
-They aren't as green as electric vehicles, of course.
-They still burn gasoline to power some part of the car.
+Hybrids, which have both a gasoline engine and an electric motor, offer the best of both worlds when it comes to power production.
+They tend to be more environmentally friendly than EVs or gas automobiles.
+They still burn gasoline to augment the battery.
 Hybrids mostly rely on the electric motor, and the gasoline engine is used simply to keep the battery charged and to aid when more power is necessary.

-Hybrids bridge the gap between electric vehicles and traditional gasoline vehciles.
+Hybrids bridge the gap between EVs and traditional gasoline automobiles.
 They have some emissions, but far less than that of a gasoline one.
-They do not rely entirely on a charged battery, nor do they have the horsepower issues that some electric vehicles face.
+They do not rely entirely on a charged battery, nor do they have the horsepower issues that some EVs face.
 They are perfectly capable of traveling hundreds of miles at a time without suffering.
-They are also less expensive than pure electric vehicles, though they are still more expensive than gasoline-only cars.
+They are also less expensive than pure electrics, though they are still more expensive than gasoline-only autos.

 Assuming a moderate amount of driving, we can guess a driver will use a single tank of gas each week.
 If a single tank of gas costs $60, a conservative estimate for some parts of the country, it will take 167 weeks worth of gas to equal the $10,000 price different to break even.
 That is three years of constant usage, with a few months left over.
 This doesn't factor in the hybrid still needing to purchase gas occasionally.
-These numbers are high, in case you are concerned.
-In recent years, the price difference between a hybrid and a comparable car is closer to $4,000.
+These example numbers are a bit high.
+In recent years prices have come down and the price difference between a hybrid and a comparable automobile is closer to $4,000.

-The size of the vehicle is one primary concern.
+Size is one primary concerns.
 You won't find a Ford F-150 hybrid, nor will you find a nine-passenger SUV or van powered by a hybrid engine.
 That is, unless you perform the conversion yourself.
 Hybrid engines only put out so much power at a time, and they are currently unsuitable for hauling cargo or extremely heavy vehicles.
 That said, hybrid technology is improving with every year that passes, and eventually hybrid engines will be able to fill this role.

-Internal size is occasionally a concern as well, but most hybrid vehicles have roomy interiors and a well-designed layout.
-As always, test-drive any vehicle you want to buy before you decide.
+Internal size is occasionally a concern as well, but most hybrids have roomy interiors and a well-designed layout.
+As always, test-drive before you decide to buy.
 The interior can make or break a purchase no matter what type of engine is under the hood.

 Part of the cost of hybrids is the manufacturing cost.
-There are no factories completely set up to manufacture hybrid vehicles at the same rate and cost as gasoline vehicles.
+There are no factories completely set up to manufacture hybrids at the same rate and cost as gasoline automobiles.
 They are simply more expensive to make, which means they are more expensive to buy.
 Government tax incentives can help mitigate this cost, but it is still substantial.